EdgeTX/edgetx.github.io/docs/partnershipprogram.md

  - Provide a reasonable number of hardware devices, as requested by the EdgeTX Team, to be used for initial development and testing.
 And after a product has been released, provide the final hardware version, so that the EdgeTX team can support users.

- - Provide a monthly or annual donation (amount to be agreed upon with the EdgeTX Team) to help defray the cost of the online build systems, events, marketing, and other administrative expenses (to be used at the sole discretion of the EdgeTX Team).
+ - Provide a monthly contribution between €100 to €500 to help defray the cost of the online build systems, events, marketing, and other administrative expenses (to be used at the sole discretion of the EdgeTX Team).

 ## Partnership Tiers